-Groundwork Jacksonville has been awarded a $294,000 grant from National Fish and Wildlife Foundation (NFWF), with support from the National Oceanic and Atmospheric Administration (NOAA) and AT&T, earmarked for the preliminary (30%) design of the Hogans Creek restoration.
-The goal of the resiliency project is to reduce flooding, improve water quality, restore habitat and provide access to recreation in and around the creek.
+Groundwork Jacksonville has been awarded a $294,000 contribution from National Fish and Wildlife Foundation (NFWF), with support from the National Oceanic and Atmospheric Administration (NOAA) and AT&T, earmarked for the preliminary (30%) design of the Hogans Creek restoration.
+The goal of the resilience project is to reduce flooding, improve water quality, restore habitat and provide access to recreation in and around the creek.

 According to Groundwork CEO Kay Ehas, the 30% design is projected to cost $676,000 and take approximately one year to complete.
 “The NFWF grant, combined with $100,000 from Jacksonville Environmental Protection Board approved last week, and generous private donations we’ve received, enables us to move forward with the project while we secure the $175,500 needed to close the gap,” she added.